-Today’s photos are a compilation of photos we’d taken in our travels in India, before the lockdown.
+Today’s photos are a compilation of photos we’d taken in our travels in India before the lockdown.
 Included will be the link for each post on which the photo appeared.
-Photos will be divided for both February 2020 and March 2020 in today and tomorrow’s, New Year’s Day.
+Photos will be divided for February 2020 and March 2020 today and tomorrow’s New Year’s Day.

-When it will end is beyond the speculation of the medical profession, scientists, or politicians who espouse their personal views on what we can expect in the future.
-Vaccines aren’t rolling out quickly enough, many are refusing vaccines and stubborn, thoughtless people throughout the world continue to refuse to wear a mask, social distance, and maintain a high degree of personal hygiene.
+When it ends is beyond the speculation of the medical profession, scientists, or politicians who espouse their personal views on what we can expect in the future.
+Vaccines aren’t rolling out quickly enough.
+Many are refusing vaccines, and stubborn, thoughtless people throughout the world continue to refuse to wear a mask, social distance, and maintain a high degree of personal hygiene.